itoupeter/Project3-CUDA-Path-Tracer/README.md

 Depth of Field, far focal | Depth of Field, near focal
 --- | ---
 <img src="img/DoF_depth8_3000spp.png" width="400"> | <img src="img/DoF2_depth8_3000spp.png" width="400">
+_obervation_ There are 2 parameters we can play around with in terms of depth of field, lens radius and focal distance.
+Larger lens radius produces stronger DoF effect.
+Focal distance affects the distance the virtual camera is focusing on.